az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 Although backwards compatibility is included for some components and utilities available in Arizona Bootstrap 2, it is highly recommended that you utilize the new classes available in Arizona Bootstrap 5.
 They are simply included here to lessen the burden on site builders for migrating from Drupal sites using Arizona Bootstrap 2 to sites using Arizona Bootstrap 5.

 All items that are included with backwards compatibility are built by extending the classes and styles available in Arizona Bootstrap 5.
-Any items that were marked as "deprecated" in Arizona Bootstrap 2 do not include backwards compatibility; these items are listed in the [Removed Utility Classes](#removed-utility-classes) and [Removed Components](#removed-components) sections.
+Any items that were marked as "deprecated" in Arizona Bootstrap 2 do not include backwards compatibility; these items are listed in the [Removed Components](#removed-components) and [Removed Utilities](#removed-utilities) sections.

-For information on changes made in upstream Bootstrap 5, see the [Migration page](../migration").
+For information on changes made in upstream Bootstrap 5, see the [Migration page](../migration).

 For reference, Arizona Quickstart 3 includes a [mapping of classes from Arizona Bootstrap 2 to Arizona Bootstrap 5](https://github.com/az-digital/az_quickstart/blob/main/modules/custom/az_core/src/Utility/AZBootstrapMarkupConverter.php#L183-L760) as part of a markup converter class.
 This mapping is used by drush commands such as [this one](https://github.com/az-digital/az_quickstart/blob/main/modules/custom/az_core/src/Drush/Commands/README.md#arizona-bootstrap-5-block-class-updates), which can be used to update Arizona Bootstrap 2 classes after a site has been migrated to Quickstart 3.